AdamClarkStandke/TinyMachineLearning/README.md

 The drone frame is from [Usmile®](https://www.amazon.com/usmile-Lightweight-Brushed-Quadcopter-Support/dp/B01MU440T0/ref=pd_bxgy_sccl_1/139-7860370-8970268?pd_rd_w=Vfa2j&content-id=amzn1.sym.26a5c67f-1a30-486b-bb90-b523ad38d5a0&pf_rd_p=26a5c67f-1a30-486b-bb90-b523ad38d5a0&pf_rd_r=VZWFDSZH27C90D7TXY30&pd_rd_wg=cUSfv&pd_rd_r=fc1c370a-43be-4ac0-86d6-d8efbbb1129c&pd_rd_i=B01MU440T0&psc=1) and the batteries are from [Sea Jump](https://www.amazon.com/sea-jump-Lithium-Quadcopter-Aircraft/dp/B07SLLVQ2Q/ref=sr_1_2?keywords=sea+jump&qid=1688439753&sr=8-2).

-### (New Version) Schematic and PCB layout:
+### (Old Version 2) Schematic and PCB layout:

-This is the updated version of the schematic--that is still a work in progress.
-Unlike the old version, the new version does not have a step-up voltage converter/booster.
+This is another old version of the schematic--that is still a work in progress.
+Unlike old version 1, this version does not have a step-up voltage converter/booster.
 And for the PCB, I increased the trace width to 50 mil for the two battery sources and a seperate copper pour for the current powering the motor's.
+Because of design mistakes, this version should not be used for assembly but is here for documentation purposes only!!

 **Schematic**